 What Can You Do With a Supply Chain Management Degree?
-9 Opportunities to Consider
+9 Careers to Consider

 What is supply chain management?

 Before learning about supply chain management careers, it’s important to understand the field itself.
 Put simply, supply chain management—also commonly referred to as logistics—is all about the production, shipment and distribution of products.
 It covers everything from inventory to sales, and is an important element of any business that makes and sells products.

 Professionals in this field must work closely with others to acquire everything they need.
 More importantly, they need to ensure it’s all completed on time and within budget.
 There are several important supply chain job duties that will vary depending on the exact position.

 - Investment recovery